lupasearch/lupasearch-client/docs/components/search-box.md

 - `labels.searchInputAriaLabel` - accessibility aria label for search input.

 - `labels.closePanel` - optional button to close the opened search panel.
+(Opens inside of dropdown panel)

+- `labels.closePanelInput` - optional button to close the opened search panel to the left of the search input.

 - `labels.showMore` - label for "Show more" button in case of long document lists (when `uncollapsedDocumentCount` is set in a document panel);